narkaTee/r/README.md

      data <- data.matrix(input);
      output <- apply(data, 2, gm_mean)"

-Input comes in as `input` and you need you direct your results to `output` to get them back into Splunk.
+Input comes in as `input` and you need to direct your results to `output` to get them back into Splunk.

 Features
 ---